SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 SAP + Salesforce (CRM and Order-to-Cash)

-Why it's critical: Salesforce dominates enterprise CRM while SAP manages operations.
-The disconnection generates:
+Why it matters: Salesforce dominates enterprise CRM while SAP manages operations.
+The disconnect creates:

 Typical flows: